-Old-age settlement: A lump sum is paid equal to 1 month of the insured's average covered earnings in the last 3 or 5 years (whichever is higher) for each year of coverage.
+Old-age settlement: A lump sum of one month of the insured's average covered earnings in the last three or five years (whichever is greater) is paid for each year of coverage.

 Benefit adjustment: Benefits are adjusted by decree according to changes in the cost of living and the legal minimum wage, depending on the financial resources of the system.